fkantelberg/socket-proxy/README.md

 With this tool you can publish local service which might cause security issues for non-hardened ports.
 You should consider further security measurements to harden critical systems if used.
-The HTTP implementation is very basic and can't handle HTTPS.
+The HTTP implementation is very basic.
 It's recommended to use a reverse proxy like nginx with SSL and a wildcard certificate if HTTPS is required.

 ### Features